This is a Literary Feast. And by far Sanelli's most popular and sought after performance, especially for fundraising organizations.

 "Our Garden Club is still talking about you and

-Women in the Garden lights on a winning combination: cultivating the soil and renewing the language.
-The gardener’s routine, like that of the poet, sharpens observation and fosters the contemplative spirit.
-Though the book’s focus is in the garden, the situations are varied and as much outside the individual’s control as the elements.
+The Literary Gardener lights on a winning combination: cultivating the soil and renewing the language.
+The gardener’s routine, like that of the writer, sharpens observation and fosters the contemplative spirit.
+Though the reading's focus is in the garden, the situations are varied and as much outside the individual’s control as the elements.
 Wind, rain, and sun may help or hinder growth, but the key to success in both gardening and writing is a ready receptivity, something Sanelli brings to the ordinary happenings of each day.

 Perfect for the book club or any group of women willing to delve into the hodgepodge of emotions common to anyone who decides to befriend another.